SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>

-The current model is now fairly consistent within categories.
+The confustion matrix shows that the current model is now fairly consistent within categories, whereas the baseline model really struggled with Magnatiles.
 It is perfect in its predictions of Cars on the test set, and much better and predicting Magnatiles, although slightly worse at predicting Brios.

 While these results are encouraging, I'll end my experiments here for now.
 In future versions of this project, I'll compare Keras_tuner results with this current model architecture.

-I'm eager to see what other CNN models, which have been trained on much larger datasets, and can predict many more classes of images, can do with my Toy Robot task.
+I'm eager to see what other CNN models - which have been trained on much larger datasets, and can predict many more classes of images - can do with my Toy Robot task.
 ___
 <br>

-# Transfer Learning With MobiltnetV2 <a name="cnn-transfer-learning"></a>
+## Transfer Learning With MobiltnetV2 <a name="cnn-transfer-learning"></a>

 <br>